HansAlbertLianto/MachineLearning-AndrewNg/README.md

 ![Machine Learning by Andrew Ng](https://pythonawesome.com/content/images/2018/09/Python-Programming-Assignments.jpg)

-Assignment submissions for Andrew Ng's Machine Learning Coursera course - enrolled on April 14, 2019.
+Assignment submissions for Andrew Ng's Machine Learning Coursera course - enrolled on April 14, 2019 and completed on May 1, 2019.

 Coded in MATLAB r2019a.